 Mike Vernusky creates music for live performance, radiophonic sound, and audiovisual experiences.

-Vernusky is an avid field recordist, having recorded chainsaws in the Amazon to the snake charmers of Marrakech; from deadly hippo pools in South Africa to the beautiful cacophony that is India.
-Combining electronic instruments, field recordings, and found sounds across various forms of physical media, Mike creates large-scale, often transcontinental musical works and releases them in album format.
+Mike is an avid field recordist, having recorded calving glaciers in the high arctic, relentless chainsawing in the Amazon to the snake charmers of Marrakech; from the beautiful cacophony that is India to the deadly hippo pools in South Africa.
+Combining electronic and traditional instruments, field recordings, and found sounds across various forms of physical media, he creates large-scale, often transcontinental musical works and releases them in album format.

-He has presented his music and ideas at Shanghai Conservatory, İstanbul Teknik Üniversitesi, Harvard University, Institut Français Tokyo, Alte Schmiede Vienna, El Centro para la Música y las Artes Sonoras in Mexico, and University of Huddersfield, UK.
-His music is published on BBC Audio, MIT Press, The Wire, NEUS-318 (JP), Ferns Recordings (FR), Audiobulb (UK), Quiet Design (TX), and many other labels.
+Vernusky has presented his music and ideas at Shanghai Conservatory, İstanbul Teknik Üniversitesi, Institut Français Tokyo, Salon Alte Schmiede in Vienna, El Centro para la Música y las Artes Sonoras in Mexico, Harvard University, and The University of Huddersfield.

 __________________________________